Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 ## Application Details

-The Entando PDA plugin demonstrates several important features of the Entando Platform summarized below.
+The Villanova PDA plugin demonstrates several important features of the Villanova Platform summarized below.
 For a discussion of these components in deployment, see [PDA Deployment Architecture](./pda-architecture.md).

 ### Micro Frontends (MFEs)